jakubklinger/HR-Analytics/README.md

 ## 🎯Business Question

-How the wages are shapping for the employees hired each year?
-This infomation might help in determining if the wages of long time employees should be raised.
+How wages differ for employees hired each year?
+This information might help in determining if the salary adjustments are necessary.

 ## 🔍 Approach

+The analysis was performed in three steps:
+1. Used SUBSTR function to track the hire year
+2. Rounded average of wages was calculated
+3. Results were grouped by a hire year and shown in an ascending order (2015,2016,2017...)

 ## 💻 SQL Query
 ```sql